Most of the Department of Defense Education Activity (DoDEA) employees will fall into one of the three main types of employees listed below.

 Salaries are comparable to salaries for similar positions in urban school jurisdictions having a population of 100,000 or more in the United States.
 Teachers are paid on seven (7) different academic salary lanes (ASL) which reflect degrees and graduate course work completed after each degree.
 The current ASL's are bachelor's degree, bachelor's plus 15 semester hours, bachelor's plus 30 semester hours, master's degree, master's plus 15 semester hours, master's plus 30 semester hours, and doctorate degree.
 Service increments or steps are provided to recognize years of verified experience up to the allowed maximum.
 To access the most recent educator salary schedules, please click the salary schedules overview section of our website.

 These are the teachers and administrators who are part of the United States school system.
-They are not part of the General Schedule and are in the “excepted service.”
-Information on salary may be obtained by contacting the DDESS/Cuba Area Service Center at 700 Westpark Drive, 3rd Floor, Peachtree City, GA 30269-1498, phone 678-364-8000, fax 770-632-8720.
+They are not competitive service employees or part of the General Schedule pay system.
+They are federal employees employed in the "excepted service".
+Information on salary may be obtained at:

 The Federal Employees' Group Life (FEGLI) Program is a Term Insurance program offering eligible employees several choices in selecting the level of life insurance that is right for their individual needs with low group rates.
 Participation is entirely voluntary and may be cancelled at any time.
 FEGLI builds no cash or loan value.
 It is intended as a form of immediate protection against financial hardship in the event of death.
 For more information visit the Office of Personnel Management (OPM) web site.